 Mixed Greens with Jicama and Sliced Orange

-4 quarts mixed salad greens
+- 4 quarts mixed salad greens

-1 large jicama, peeled and julienned
+- 1 large jicama peeled and julienned

-3 medium oranges, peeled and thinly sliced
+- 3 medium oranges peeled and thinly sliced

 Sesame Seed Vinaigrette:

-1/4 cup rice vinegar
+- 1/4 cup rice vinegar

-3 tablespoons sugar
+- 3 tablespoons sugar

-1 teaspoon dry mustard
+- 1 teaspoon dry mustard

-1/2 teaspoon kosher salt
+- 1/2 teaspoon kosher salt

-1 teaspoon Worcestershire Sauce
+- 1 teaspoon Worcestershire Sauce

-1 tablespoon sesame seeds, toasted
+- 1 tablespoon sesame seeds toasted

-2/3 cup canola oil
+- 2/3 cup canola oil, or light olive oil

-*OR buy bottled dressing see Tips below
+*OR buy bottled dressing see tips below

 Combine all ingredients in a 2 cup measuring glass.
 Blend well with whisk or hand held immersion blender.
 Set aside, can be made up to two days ahead.

 Drizzle each plate of greens with about 1-2 tablespoons of dressing.
 Lay a crisscross bed of the jicama on top of the greens.
 Arrange 3-4 orange slices on top of the jicama.